-Heather Payne joined the Center for Law, Environment, Adaptation and Resources (CLEAR) in 2012.
-Prior to CLEAR, she served as a judicial clerk for Judge Martha Geer on the North Carolina Court of Appeals.
+Heather Payne joined the Center for Climate, Energy, Environment and Economics (CE3) in 2012.
+Prior to CE3, she served as a judicial clerk for Judge Martha Geer on the North Carolina Court of Appeals.
 She focuses her scholarship on environmental, energy and water law.

 In addition to her CLEAR responsibilities, she serves on the Board of Directors of the Orange Water and Sewer Authority (OWASA).

 A Tale of Two Solar Installations: How Electricity Regulations Impact Distributed Generation,

 Mapping Coastal Risks and Social Vulnerability: Current Tools and Legal Risks (with L. Schiavinato), N.C.
 SEA GRANT (2015).
 [SSRN, Document Link ()]